nazar-pc/CleverStyle-PhpStorm-codestyle/README.md

-Code style for PhpStorm (PHP, JS, CSS, LESS)
+Code style for PhpStorm (PHP, JavaScript, CoffeeScript, CSS, LESS, SCSS)

 It is mainly used by CleverStyle CMS project.